Top adventures in The Calf of Man

 Enjoy a trip around The Calf on The Shona from Port Erin breakwater, a 5 minute walk from Seaside Cottages.
 Sail to the Island as Jason will ensure that he takes you to the best photography spots, whilst answering all of your questions with patience.
 As an alternative, and our favourite, book your family of eight onto the Rib from Port St Mary, enjoy the two hour wildlife trip of seal spotting and history, and dock in Port Erin.
 Both are fantastic family-friendly trips to take every year, and make a staycation truly special.

 To book, call the following:

 Shona Boat Trips Tel 07624 322765/ 480682 Shonaboattrips@manx.net

 For any further information about a trip to The Calf of Man, or assistance with booking, please contact us here.
 Have a wonderful trip!

-Both cottages are fully self catering, sleep 6 each with 3 bedrooms in each cottage, are close to the beach and dog friendly.
+All cottages are fully self catering, sleep 6 to 8 each with 3 bedrooms in each cottage, are close to the beach and dog friendly.

-We can cater for a group of up-to 12 in both cottages and they are located close near to one another.
+We can cater for a group of up-to 12 in both cottages in Port Erin and they are located close near to one another.

 To sign up for interesting articles about the Isle of Man, our emails and special offers